 Charlotte: They might have been doing the very best they could and they just missed our cues.

-Charlotte: I think one of the gifts that your youth you have named and I just want to name it directly as this capacity we have in many experiences maybe not in every maybe not at every single experience but in many, many experiences that we can rewire what's happened in the past and that we can rewire even how our nervous system has been shaped that we can actually bring in the strengths that we need and in a way being educating ourselves around how our system works is a way that helps us then prioritize where we might benefit from more support in our own system.
+Charlotte: I think one of the gifts that you have named and I just want to name it directly as this capacity we have in many experiences, maybe not in every single experience but in many, many experiences that we can rewire what's happened in the past and that we can rewire even how our nervous system has been shaped, that we can actually bring in the strengths that we need and in a way educating ourselves around how our system works is a way that helps us then prioritize where we might benefit from more support in our own system.

 Deb: Yes, right.
 We can find the places where we have great resources and find the places where we're missing some resources and then we can strengthen the places we're good at and we can bring in places that aren't our strong point.
 So, yeah.

-Charlotte: Yeah.
-So, Deb, you mentioned sound as -- You mentioned sound and you mentioned our eyes and our expressions as having cues that either send signals of danger or can I trust this person?
-Can you send more about that?
-Deb one of the Wow life-changing gifts for me is understanding about coagulation and you know, I'm not a licensed clinician.
+Deb one of the Wow, life-changing gifts for me is understanding about coagulation and you know, I'm not a licensed clinician.
 On the other hand I've been very dedicated as a practitioner in terms of continuing my own personal work as well as personal development.
-I feel like this is such an important topic to bring into this webinar from a professional standpoint as well it deeply from a personal standpoint.
+I feel like this is such an important topic to bring into this webinar from a professional standpoint as well, deeply from a personal standpoint.

 Charlotte: So, I'm just curious how -- all right.
 So, okay.
 Go ahead.
 Go girl.

-Charlotte: I think it's that level of transparency that I really want to Wow, celebrate because that's what brought me into this work, was recognizing that who I am is my teaching in the moment and Wow.
-I mean that's in a way very -- it felt very responsible.
-On the one hand around the self-regulation and then other hand it's also incredibly this incredible gift to connect in such a genuine way.
+Charlotte: I think it's that level of transparency that I really want to Wow, celebrate! because that's what brought me into this work, was recognizing that who I am is my teaching in the moment and Wow.
+I mean that's in a way very -- it felt very responsible on the one hand around the self-regulation and then on the other hand it's also this incredible gift to connect in such a genuine way.

 Deb: Yes, yes.
-Again, your transparency, your noticing name and then ask for what your nervous system needs is really a beautiful example of what we're all aiming for, right?
-Because I can't do it on my own, right?
+Again, your transparency, your Notice and Name, and then ask for what your nervous system needs is really a beautiful example of what we're all aiming for, right?
+Because I can't do it on my own.
 I need other people to regulate with me.

-Charlotte: Thank You Deb.
-Could you give like one little example of -- like sometimes what I'm -- I'm getting-- this is kind of my curiosity for myself and I kind of feel like I have a sense for myself more and more at growing sense.
-Of when I'm -- when I'm ready to co-regulate, when I'm ready for more social connection, when my system is like saying you know I need this right now.
+Charlotte: Thank you Deb.
+Could you give like one little example of -- like sometimes what I'm -- I'm getting-- this is kind of my curiosity for myself and I kind of feel like I have a sense for myself more and more a growing sense, of when I'm -- when I'm ready to co-regulate, when I'm ready for more social connection, when my system is like saying, you know I need this right now.

 Deb: No room for any more so.
 Or I'm drained and I really need right now.

 Charlotte: Right yeah.
 I'm going to pause for 1 quick second.
-I think what you saying that's so wonderful is, that it’s not personal, it’s not -- there’s no reason to be hard on myself or expect someone else to be different.
+I think what you saying that's so wonderful is, that it’s not personal, there’s no reason to be hard on myself or expect someone else to be different.